The 2020s have emphasized how important it is for leaders to stay open to questions from their people.

-It’s great practice to ask one of your colleagues to join you as a moderator on stage to read the questions.
+It’s a great practice to ask one of your colleagues to join you as a moderator on stage to read the questions.
 This makes the session flow much more smoothly.

 Start answering the questions one by one based on their popularity.
 Your colleague can help you group questions with similar topics to create a natural feeling of conversation.

 Five minutes before the end of the AMA, encourage your team to go to Slido one last time and upvote 1-2 questions that they really want to hear answered.
-That way, you will make sure that no recent questions were left ignored.
+That way, you will make sure that no recent questions are left ignored.

 One more thing – don’t forget to record the session so that people who couldn’t attend may watch it later.